gkarsay/parlatype/README.md

 ### Configure options

-Parlatype ships its own library, libparlatype.
-Developers might be interested in having a library documentation, gobject introspection and a glade catalog for the widgets.
-These are the configure options:
+Parlatype ships its own library, _libparlatype_. \
+Developers might be interested in having a library documentation, GObject introspection and a Glade catalog for the widgets. \
+These are the configurable options:

 * `gir`: install gobject introspection (default: false)
 * `gtk-doc`: install library documentation (default: false)